The following commands control how the function information is displayed.

 Exclusive user CPU time percentage

-By default, the metric setting used is based on the dmetrics command, processed from .er.rc files, as described in Commands That Set Defaults.
-If a metrics command explicitly sets metric_spec to default, the default settings are restored as appropriate to the data recorded.
+By default, the metric setting used is based on the dmetrics command processed from .er.rc files, as described in Setting Defaults in .er.rc Files.
+If a metrics command explicitly sets metric-spec to default, the default settings are restored as appropriate to the data recorded.

 When metrics are reset, the default sort metric is set in the new list.

-For information on the syntax of metric lists, see Metric Lists.
+For information about the syntax of metric lists, see Metric Lists.
 To see a listing of the available metrics, use the metric_list command.

-If a metrics command has an error in it, it is ignored with a warning, and the previous settings remain in effect.
+If a metrics command has an error, it is ignored with a warning, and the previous settings remain in effect.

-By default, the metric sort setting is based on the dsort command, processed from .er.rc files, as described in Commands That Set Defaults.
+By default, the metric sort setting is based on the dsort command processed from .er.rc files, as described in Setting Defaults in .er.rc Files.
 If a sort command explicitly sets metric_spec to default, the default settings are used.